 Heather Elizabeth McKissick Ward (FMU 2006)

 Heather was employed by Florence County School District 1 upon graduating from Francis Marion University.
 For ten years, she was the visual arts teacher for Southside Middle School where she was selected as the 2013-14 Teacher of the Year.
 In 2017 Heather accepted a position at the Montessori School of Florence as an art teacher.

 Jessie Welch (FMU 2010)

 Jessie received the 2010 award as outstanding graduating senior in art.
-He is employed at Florence County School District 4.
-He is an itinerant art teacher at Brockington Elementary, Johnson Middle, and Timmonsville High Schools.
-He was employed there shortly after graduating from Francis Marion University.
+He is currently an art teacher in Clarendon School District Three and manages the Clarendon Three Arts Guild.
+He was previously employed at Brockington Elementary, Johnson Middle, and Timmonsville High Schools of Florence School District Four.

 In 2014, Florence School District Four honored Mr. Welch as Teacher of the Year for Johnson Middle School.
 In 2018, Clarendon School District Three honored him as Teacher of the Year for Walker Gamble Elementary.